• Skip to primary navigation

 Fresh Dill - is the herb most associated with Scandinavian cookery and works really well with fish and meat dishes and also in creamy sauces.
 It's a great tasting herb with a real fresh, almost grassy flavor.
 A great substitute for dill would be fresh parsley.

-How to Make this Sauce for Meatballs
+How to Make Meatballs in Mustard Cream Sauce

-Find the full printable recipe below.
+Find the full printable recipe card below.

 Sauté chopped onion in olive oil until soft then add minced garlic.